ashishmathew0297/Bluetooth-Snoop-Log-Tracker/README.md

 sudo apt install unzip adb tshark
 ```

+While installing `tshark`, it may show a pop-up asking you whether non-root users should be allowed to capture packets and study them.
+Select "yes" as this is needed for this tool to work.

 The report generation part of this project is in Python 3.12.7.

 ## Setting up an Environment and Installing the Python Requirements